8mecem8/Node.j-Server-Express-Framework-Boilerplate-with-Cluster-and-WorkerThreads-/Must Read Notes.md

 yarn start // to start production server

+--Since my priority is MongoDb, all boilerplate settings is set for MongoDb

-//**Please dont forget to create your own .env file and import all using config file located in ./Utilities/config.js
+--Please dont forget to create your own .env file and import all using config file located in ./Utilities/config.js

-//**Build Folder is for your Frontend files
+--Build Folder is for your Frontend files

-//**All db and related Models etc.. are just useful examples, Change them as your applicatin design require
+--All db, related Models and routes,endpoints etc.. are just useful examples, change them as your applicatin design require